Science

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 As a school we have decided to adopt Developing Experts, which ensures coverage of the National Curriculum.
 Our choice of Developing Experts encourages children to be inquisitive throughout their time at school and beyond.
 It ensures all children learn and retain knowledge throughout the programme of study and this is revisited at the start of the lesson.
 In each lesson, pupils are given key facts and knowledge through a storytelling approach to learning.
 Further to this, each lesson offers Rocket Words, these are key words and meanings to learn; vocabulary which is then repeated throughout the lesson, quizzed on at the end and repeated at the beginning of the following lesson.

 All our lessons contain a balance of the different ‘Working Scientifically Skills’ and ‘Scientific Enquiry’ types, so that children practise a broad range of skills throughout the curriculum.
 We promote the importance of an investigative approach through regular ‘hands on’ experiences.
 Children work scientifically during lessons and work collaboratively developing skills and investigating different concepts and ideas.
 This encourages resilience, determination, perseverance, communication, collaboration and questioning.
 We mix the content knowledge and investigation skills needed to solve Science problems and make decisions and predictions based on what they have learned.
-We have adopted Science superheroes so that children are familiar with the different types of Scientific enquiry.
 Our lessons also allow our pupils to practise their Mathematics and English whilst developing their reasoning and problem-solving skills.
 By linking Science concepts to everyday life, our pupils can understand the world around them in a scientific way.
 This will enable pupils to have transferable skills across other subject disciplines, without impacting on the collection of specific scientific knowledge and skills, ensuring that pupils retain knowledge that will readily prepare them for secondary school.

 We have developed a two year rolling programme which covers our mixed - age classes.